Human, Mouse, Rat

 (tested or 100% immunogen sequence identity)

-Also available Ready-to-Use
+Also available Unmodified

 Histone antibody was raised against nuclei of human leukemia biopsy cells were used as the immunogen for the Histone antibody.

+The applications listed have been tested for the unmodified form of this product.
+Other forms have not been tested.
 Eukaryotic histones are basic and water-soluble nuclear proteins that form hetero-octameric nucleosome particles by wrapping 146 base pairs of DNA in a left-handed super-helical turn sequentially to form chromosomal fiber.
 Two molecules of each of the four core histones (H2A, H2B, H3, and H4) form the octamer. formed of two H2A-H2B dimers and two H3-H4 dimers, forming two nearly symmetrical halves by tertiary structure.
 Over 80% of nucleosomes contain the linker Histone H1, derived from an intronless gene that interacts with linker DNA between nucleosomes and mediates compaction into higher order chromatin.
 Histones are subject to posttranslational modification by enzymes primarily on their N-terminal tails, but also in their globular domains.
 Such modifications include methylation, citrullination, acetylation, phosphorylation, sumoylation, ubiquitination and ADP-ribosylation.
 Optimal dilution of the Histone antibody should be determined by the researcher.
 Staining of formalin/paraffin tissues requires boiling tissue sections in 10mM Citrate buffer, pH 6.0, for 10-20 min followed by cooling at RT for 20 min.

 Histones are highly alkaline proteins found in eukaryotic cell nuclei that package and order the DNA into structural units called nucleosomes.
 They are the chief protein components of chromatin, acting as spools around which DNA winds, and play a role in gene regulation.
 Without histones, the unwound DNA in chromosomes would be very long (a length to width ratio of more than 10 million to 1 in human DNA).